mukunda-/errorcat/README.md

 are of interest to your application.

-While you can have nested recovery points with Errorcat, it's more meant to have only one recovery point at the start of a request.
-This is unlike exceptions where try-catch blocks are nested freely.
-Using Errorcat for exceptional conditions comes with a number of
+While you can have nested recovery points with Errorcat, it's more meant to have only one recovery point at the start of a *request*.
+This is unlike traditional try-catch where blocks are nested freely.
+Go still has the normal error practice for normal conditions.
-benefits:
+Using Errorcat for exceptional conditions comes with a number of benefits:

+* Reducing error-passing noise in your codebase.
 * Centralized handling of rare errors.
 * Easy to log errors consistently.
 Unrecoverable errors usually require intervention, so it's critical that they are logged.
 * Easy annotation of errors to increase verbosity to assist debugging.
-* Stack traces of failures can also be logged easily, something that is often lost with the normal Go error patterns.
+* Stack traces of failures can also be logged easily, something that is often lost with the normal Go error patterns if you aren't careful.

 Errorcat eases the burden of error annotation, letting you add more details to errors when they are thrown and when they are recovered from.
 The annotation greatly assists engineers